What Emergency Management Directors Do

 - Assess hazards and prepare plans to respond to emergencies and disasters in order to minimize risk to people and property

-- Meet with public safety officials, private companies, and the general public to get recommendations regarding emergency response plans
+- Meet with public safety officials, private companies, and the public regarding emergency response plans

-- Organize emergency response training programs and exercises for staff, volunteers, and other responders
+- Organize emergency response training for staff, volunteers, and other responders

-- Coordinate the sharing of resources and equipment within the community and across communities to assist in responding to an emergency
+- Coordinate the sharing of resources and equipment within and across communities to assist in responding to an emergency

-- Prepare and analyze damage assessments following disasters or emergencies
+- Analyze and prepare damage assessments following disasters or emergencies

 - Review emergency plans of individual organizations, such as medical facilities, to ensure their adequacy